Ed-Fi-Alliance-OSS/Software-Development/docs/docs/continuous-integration/code-quality-automation/background-research-c-linter.md

 Installation is via NuGet package (SonarAnalyzer.CSharp).
 Errors and warnings will show up at compile time.
-These, as well as additional suggestions ("info" level) will also show up in the IDE (Visual Studio
+These, as well as additional suggestions ("info" level) will also show up in the IDE (Visual Studio).

 An example ruleset:
 [https://gist.github.com/srmagura/744ec1f356515eb3fe4b829f89c21a8c](https://gist.github.com/srmagura/744ec1f356515eb3fe4b829f89c21a8c).